 You asked, i obliged!

-Hearty and warming, just perfect for a chilly winter day.
+Cozy and warming, just perfect for a chilly autumn or winter day.
 Preferably enjoyed while wrapped up in your favorite cozy sweater sitting by the fireplace with some smooth jazz playing in the background and someone rubbing your feet.
 A girl can dream 😉

-Watch How To Make Mushroom Wild Rice Soup:
+How To Make Creamy Vegan Wild Rice Soup:

 - 1.5 lb wild mushrooms